 Healthier Bee Hives are in Our Future Due to Prefabricated Steel Buildings

-Prefabricated steel buildings offer a secure and warm space for beekeepers to tend to their hives.
+- Prefabricated steel buildings offer a secure and warm space for beekeepers to tend to their hives.
 Feeding bees in the depths of winter can be difficult and sometimes dangerous.
-How much food required to sustain your bee hives depend on your geographic, how long you plan to overwinter and the number of bees in your hive.
-Make sure your colony have adequate food for the winter for it is necessary to the survival of your hive.
+How much food required to sustain your beehives depends on your geographic, how long you plan to overwinter, and the number of bees in your hive.
+Make sure your colony has adequate food for the winter for it is necessary to the survival of your hive.

-Ventilating accumulated carbon dioxide produced by bees is important.
-Steel buildings affords beekeepers the ability to ventilate their hives without adding more barriers or safeguards against foreign hazards such as insects or field mice looking for warmth.
+- Ventilating accumulated carbon dioxide produced by bees is essential.
+Steel buildings afford beekeepers the ability to ventilate their hives without adding more barriers or safeguards against foreign hazards such as insects or field mice looking for warmth.

-Bees kept in a steel building can better manage their desired cluster temperature avoiding the need to wrap the hive with hay or tarpaper.
+- Bees kept in a steel building can better manage their desired cluster temperature, avoiding the need to wrap the hive with hay or tarpaper.
 Note that wrapping your hives can cause other issues.
-Steel buildings offer further defense against invading creatures which can enter hives and cause damage–avoiding the need for harsh pesticides.
+Steel buildings offer further defense against invading creatures which can enter colonies and cause damage–avoiding the need for harsh pesticides.
 Lastly, housing hives inside allows for drainage of chilly air away from the hive and shields them from direct winds.

 For more information on Steel Buildings, CLICK HERE or give us a call 888-783-3535